 Hi has anyone had any luck truly ridding themselves of this awful affliction.
 I have short natural hair, which i cut to make it easier to comb through.
 Surprisingly it seems my problem got worse with short hair.
 Anyway i have tried everything from pesticides to natural remedies and while at times it controls the problem, i am never able to completely rid myself of the issue.
 I am constantly washing my hair with ingredients i know will kill adults but I can never seem to comb the eggs off my scalp completely and at times by the next day its like my scalp is infested again.
 Currently i am washing daily with vinegar and rosemary repel shampoo and fine combing, hair and scalp with flea comb.
 While this helps with adults within hours any pupae missed will begin hatching.
 Especially if i am around a lot of people or there is a lot of vibration noise in the environment, it awakens them to hatch.
 I am truly at my wits end, I will try the Hibiscrub mentioned above, can you give us an update on if it helped you win your battle.
 Thanks you all!August 16, 2017 at 3:37 PM #72420

-Please someone give an update and let me know if you’ve rid yourself of this problem and what all you did to do so!December 1, 2017 at 5:12 PM #76756
+Please someone give an update and let me know if you’ve rid yourself of this problem and what all you did to do so!February 22, 2018 at 5:24 AM #76756

 Hey is it possible for fleas to be in greasy hair?
 I have two house cats with fleas.
 They aren’t too bad but I get nervous when I take a nap or sit on my couch, that a flea might decide to jump in my hair.
 I constantly wash and braid my hair, I don’t see anything, but just me scratching my scalp scares me.February 22, 2018 at 6:10 AM #77403

 I’m trying hair grease like softy.
 I’ll let anyone know if it works.February 26, 2018 at 9:19 AM #77654